JDDoesDev/presentations/osmi.md

 - PTSD: A disorder characterized by _failure to recover_ after experiencing or witnessing _a terrifying event_ - Mayo Clinic
   - Consider mentioning some ambulance things, firefighter things, and generalize childhood.
 Give the "RAM v HDD" metaphor
 - ADHD disorder that is characterized by varying degrees of hyperactivity, impulsivity, and/or inattention that lead to difficulty in academic, emotional, and social functioning.
-  - When I was a kid, this was often looked at as "just being a kid"
+  - When I was a kid, this was often looked at as being a bit odd or just needing to burn off some energy

 What Changed?